Pascal Charbonneau: Chess scholarship

 Charbonneau earned a chess scholarship to the University of Maryland, Baltimore County, beginning in 2001, and represented that school in the Pan American Intercollegiate Team Chess Championship.
-He got to work on his chess with GM Alexander Onischuk.
-In the fall of 2005 he played Board 1 on the winning Baltimore Kingfishers team in the online United States Chess League and won the MVP title.
-He studied Mathematics and Finance, and graduated in 2006, taking a job on Wall Street.
+He worked on his chess with Alexander Onischuk.
+In the fall of 2005 he played Board 1 on the winning Baltimore Kingfishers team in the online United States Chess League and won the Most Valuable Player award.
+He studied mathematics and finance, graduating in 2006 to work as a financial analyst in private industry.

 Canadian Champion

-Charbonneau won the 2002 Closed / Zonal Canadian Chess Championship at Richmond, British Columbia.
-He tied 1st-2nd places with Kevin Spraggett with 8.5/11, then won the two-game playoff match 1.5–0.5.
+Charbonneau won the 2002 Zonal Canadian Chess Championship at Richmond, British Columbia.
+He tied for 1st-2nd places with Kevin Spraggett with 8.5/11, then won the two-game playoff match 1.5–0.5.
 Charbonneau earned the International Master title for his victory.
-He continued his excellent play by sharing 1st-3rd places in the 2002 Open Canadian Chess Championship in Montreal with 8/10, along with Jean-Marc Degraeve and Jean Hébert.
+He shared 1st-3rd places in the 2002 Canadian Open Chess Championship in Montreal with 8/10, along with Jean-Marc Degraeve and Jean Hébert.

-Charbonneau made his first Grandmaster norm at the Montreal International 2003, where he scored 6.5/11 for 5th place with 9 GMs in the field.
-Shortly afterwards, he scored his second GM norm in the Americas Continental Championship at Buenos Aires 2003, with 8/11, which was good for a shared 3rd-8th place.
-He lost his World Championship first-round knockout match to Alexey Dreev at Tripoli 2005 2–0.
+Charbonneau made his first grandmaster norm at the Montreal International 2003, where he scored 6.5/11 for 5th place with 9 GMs in the field.
+Shortly afterwards, he scored his second norm in the Americas Continental Championship at Buenos Aires 2003, where shared 3rd-8th place with 8/11.
+He lost 2-0 to Alexey Dreev in his world championship first-round knockout match at Tripoli 2005.

 Grandmaster

-Charbonneau won his second Closed / Zonal Canadian Chess Championship at Toronto 2004, again in a playoff.
+Charbonneau won his second Zonal Canadian Chess Championship at Toronto 2004, again in a playoff.
 He tied with Eric Lawson on 7/9, then won the two-game playoff match 2–0.
-Charbonneau was mugged at gunpoint at the 2005 World Open in Philadelphia.
 He scored his final GM norm by winning the 2006 Chicago Winter Invitational with 6/9.
-In the Closed / Zonal Canadian Chess Championship at Toronto 2006, Charbonneau shared 2nd-5th places with 6.5/9, behind new champion Igor Zugic.
-The story of his becoming a Grandmaster is in the book King's Gambit: A Son, A Father and the World's Most Dangerous Game by Paul Hoffman, 2007.
+In the Zonal Canadian Chess Championship at Toronto 2006, Charbonneau shared 2nd-5th places with 6.5/9, behind new champion Igor Zugic.

+The story of his becoming a grandmaster is recounted in King's Gambit: A Son, A Father and the World's Most Dangerous Game, by Paul Hoffman.
+The book also discusses Charbonneau's 2-0 loss to Étienne Bacrot at the 2004 FIDE World Championship in Tripoli, as well as his relationship with Irina Krush.

-Charbonneau's younger sister, Anne-Marie Charbonneau, won the 2002–2003 Canadian Junior Girls' Championship, is a Candidate Master level player, and was a member of the winning team from the University of Montreal at the 2006 Canadian Post-Secondary Championships in Montreal.
+Charbonneau's younger sister, Anne-Marie Charbonneau, won the 2002–2003 Canadian Junior Girls' Championship and was a member of the winning team from the University of Montreal at the 2006 Canadian Post-Secondary Championships in Montreal.